rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

 ##  Brief Value Discussion

--   This effort aims to design, implement and evaluate the effectiveness of a GenAI powered performance dashboard for functional monitoring, evaluation, and identification of traits of a good instructor to help improve instructor performance and resource management at the faculty level.
+-   This effort aims to design, implement and evaluate the effectiveness of a GenAI powered dashboard for AI Powered Human Involved grading and feedback provision to help improve instructor quality of life and resource management at the faculty level.

--   The steps used for developing this dashboard can provide a basis for designing better performance trait identification and recommendation engines for improvement of instructor performance based on the trairs of good instructors gleaned by analysis of top instructors.
+-   The steps used for developing this dashboard can provide a basis for designing better personalized education delivery for improvement of instructor quality of life and better evaluation of students.

 -   Regarding the importance of information integration in organizations such as universities, it is essential to trace the flow and dimensions of information.

--   The lack of proper management of information resources can impede the efficient identification of the traits of good teachers from the top performers and thus hinder achieving organizational goals
+-   The lack of proper management of information resources can impede achieving organizational goals

--   Motivating instructor improvement by working with integrated information presented via graphical dashboards and using conversation interfaces, language models and recommendation engines is possible
+-   Motivating instructor quality of life and quality of student evaluation via automation engines and graphical dashboards providing conversation interfaces, language models and generation engines is possible

--   Eliminating redundant work in different departments, retrieval of similar information, and finally, duplicate flowing of this information into multiple organizational databases, which requires spending extra time and costs to reuse them is possible through this work.
+-   Eliminating redundant work in different departments, retrieval of past generated grades and responses and finally, elimination of duplicate flowing of this information into multiple disparate organizational databases, which requires spending extra time and costs to reuse them is possible through this work.

--   The establishment and use of comprehensive information resources play a strategic role in the qualitative development of universities instructional staff and their transformation into pioneer organizations and contribute a substantial role in achieving the strategic goals of the university.
+-   The establishment and use of the generated information plays a significant role in the qualitative development of student evaluation methods and thus the transformation of the university into pioneers in the use of AI in education.

 -   The information obtained from the information system provides a powerful management tool in the higher education system.

--   Because of providing timely and accurate information, AI powered conversation dashboards with integrated recommendation systems are considered the most powerful systems to fulfill the informational needs of organizations, including universities, and to handle bulk amounts of organizational data about insttructiors.

--   Performance Improvement can be achieved based on the identification of the traits of the top faculty performers through a performance dashboard, and using a recommendation engine in combination with a performance coaching process through which the function of instructors is formally and regularly assessed at certain intervals to ensure continuous improvement.

--   Evaluation of the performance of academic members refers to the regular assessment of their educational/research activities and determining to what extent the goals of the educational system, according to predetermined criteria, can be achieved.

--   Functional monitoring refers to the real-time observation of the faculty's key performance indicators.

--   Faculty resource management encompasses being informed of the current situation of human resources and equipment and figuring out optimal ways of deploying them to improve overall faculty performance.

 -   Despite the strengths of this approach, we may face some challenges while conducting various phases of this research.